Some of 2019's most memorable games decided by blown calls

 Later, officials ruled that Skaggs' died from an accidental drug overdose, prompting Major League Baseball to start testing for cocaine and opioids.

-Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963.
-His work can be found at https://apnews.com
+Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and find his work at https://apnews.com

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports